How are you supposed to be confident about something when you have nothing to feel confident about?

 The Confidence Conundrum

-We know a few things about confidence just from observing people.
-So before you run off and order that pizza, let’s break this down quickly:
+If we pay close attention, we can learn a few things about confidence just by observing people.
+So before you run off and order that pizza, let’s break this down:

 - Confidence is a feeling.
-It’s a state of mind.
+An emotional state and a state of mind.
 It’s the perception that you lack nothing.
 That you are equipped with everything you need, both now and for the future.
 A person confident in their social life will feel as though they lack nothing in their social life.
-A person with no confidence in their social life believes that they lack the prerequisite coolness to be invited to everyone’s pizza party.
-It’s this perception of lacking something that drives their needy, clingy and/or bitchy behavior.
+A person with no confidence in their social life believes that they lack the prerequisite coolness to be invited to anyone’s pizza party.
+It’s this perception of lacking something that drives their needy, clingy, and/or bitchy behavior.

 The obvious and most common answer to the confidence conundrum is to simply believe that you lack nothing.
 That you already have, or at least deserve, whatever you feel you would need to make you confident.

-The big charade with confidence is that it has nothing to do with the comfort of what we achieve and everything to do with the comfort of what we don’t achieve.
+The big charade with confidence is that it has nothing to do with being comfortable in what we achieve and everything to do with being comfortable in what we don’t achieve.

 The truth is that the route to the positive runs through the negative.
 Those among us who are the most comfortable with negative experiences are those who reap the most benefits.